nuscien/trivial/docs/console/line/README.md

 In `Trivial.Console` [namespace](../) of `Trivial.Console.dll` [library](../../).

-## Console line component
+## Line control

+Line control `Line` is used to control the I/O behavior and result of standard output stream.

+- We can output a string with specific foreground (text) color and background color;
+- we can output the string into a buffer and flush it when we need, and;
-We provide a line component for the standard output stream that you can write a string which you can update before the line terminator.
+- we can remove the string in the buffer or already in the standard output stream before the line terminator.

 Following is a sample.

 ```csharp
 var Main(string[] args)